Great customer service equals great company profits. Just look at the story of Zappos.

 The #1 answer?
 The problem was resolved quickly.

-The takeaway here is that reps should approach customers with the same attitude as Vanilla Ice, “If there’s a problem, yo I’ll solve it!”
+The takeaway here is that reps should approach customers with the same attitude as Vanilla Ice, “If there’s a problem, yo, I’ll solve it!”
 That’s what customers ultimately want: someone who’s ready and willing to do whatever it takes to resolve their issues.

 The #2 and #3 answers were also revealing.
-The 2nd biggest factor in good customer service was receiving help from a nice agent, and the 3rd factor was the problem being resolved by one person, instead of the customer being passed around to multiple reps.
+The 2nd biggest factor in good customer support was receiving help from a nice agent, and the 3rd factor was the problem being resolved by one person, instead of the customer being passed around to multiple reps.

 So to recap, customers want 3 things from you: